lostjared/MXVK/README.md

 ### `tux_example`
 - Renders a 3D model with a textured animated background and on-screen text.

+### `sprite3d_example`
+- 3D sprite scene with a starfield and a flying saucer.
+- Demonstrates `createSprite3D(...)`, alpha-discard sprites, and mouse-driven camera orbiting.

 ### `starship`
 - 3D ship viewer with textured Phong shading, a moving starfield, and a small exhaust effect.